Working for BWA

 Current Vacancies

-Your role will involve gaining consent from care takers and completing risk assessments for those referred to our programmes, and ensuring our administrative processes and safeguarding policies are adhered to at all times.
-We are looking for an individual who is experienced in one-to-one and group work with children and young people and able to work in a fast-paced environment and is committed to building strong relationships with a wide range of professional agencies.
+We are looking for an individual who is able to work in a fast-paced environment and is committed to building strong relationships with a wide range of professional agencies.

 This post is open to female applicants only as being female is deemed to be a genuine occupational requirement under Schedule 9, Paragraph 1 of the Equality Act 2010.